WUR-AI/diffWOFOST/docs/installation.md

 pip install -e .[dev]
 ```

-If you are a contributer, please follwo the instructions in the `contribution
+If you are a contributer, follow the instructions in the `How to Contribute` in
-guide` in the documentation.
+the documentation.